Friday, 14 August 2026

 If you enjoyed this post and would like an email when I post new content, please follow me

 Hi and welcome!
-Today's sketch over at Freshly Made Sketches was designed by Narelle Farrugia.
-I went a touch rogue but did sort of include all the elements of the sketch - just in different shapes!
+Today's sketch over at Freshly Made Sketches was designed by Verena Shapiro.
+I went through my box of NBUS and decided these geese would work well for the circles in the sketch.

 Products used: